 - Mixed Berry Galette

-I hope you enjoy this ambrosia recipe!
-Now you can make it for everything from Easter dinner to a dish to pass at your next potluck!
+I hope you enjoy this classic ambrosia salad recipe!
+Now you can make this family favorite for everything from Easter dinner to an easy side dish to pass at your next potluck!

 Ambrosia Salad with Cool Whip